-("KRIBERGSYSTEMET") is a translated and rotated local Cartesian coordinate system.
+The Kristineberg Mine's local coordinate system ("KRIBERGSYSTEMET") is a translated and rotated local Cartesian coordinate system.
 The original definition of the translation of the origin was based on an old RT system of unknown age; however, the coordinates of the system have been verified according to SWEREF99 TM projection.
-In KRIBERGSYSTEMET, the Y and X axes are switched so that the relative longitudinal axis becomes Y and the relative latitudinal axis becomes X.
+In KRIBERGSYSTEMET, the Y and X axes are switched so that the relative longitudinal axis becomes Y and the relative latitudinal axis becomes X. Both Rävliden North and the Kristineberg Mine are currently using KRIBERGSYSTEMET.